briansimiyuj/doctor-appointment-app/README.md

   3. Call `processFile` function to upload the profile image, cover image and license certificate.
 The function will return a promise that resolves with the file properties.
   4. Create `submitProfile` function that will be called when the submit button is clicked
     a.
 Create a validation logic to check if all the fields are filled.
 If any of the fields are empty, return an error message.
     b.
 Create a new object with the profile data and the file properties from the `processFile` function.
 Each `userType` will be used to determine which fields to include in the object.
     c.
+Create a new object for `DoctorType`
+    d.
+Call `addDoctor` function and pass the new object as the argument.
+The function will return a promise that resolves with the doctor data.
+    e.
 Save the object in the local storage with the key as the user's ID
-    d.
+    f.
 Return the profile data object
-    e.
+    g.
 Set `setShowModal` to false

 ### Edit Profile Hook